planetsolaris/keep-emerson-open/index.md

 - Emerson is the only school in the district with aftercare programs within .5 miles of walking distance from the school (like [Arte Primero Studios and St. John's CCDC Sugarhouse](https://resources.finalsite.net/images/v1621450917/slcschoolsorg/xyae2owyn1qmay2mws0s/Emersondaycares2021.pdf)).
 - Classes are able to have safe walking field trips around the community (to [Little Free Libraries](https://littlefreelibrary.org), parks, post office, etc.).
 - The city is [improving 1100 East](https://www.slc.gov/mystreet/2022/12/12/1100east/) near Emerson to “provide safety improvements, traffic calming features, and bicycle lanes along the corridor.”
-- The city also has other projects near Emerson that will further help with students' safety and accessibility to and from school: [800 East Neighborhood Byway](https://www.slc.gov/transportation/neighborhood-byways/800east/), [900 South Reconstruction](https://www.slc.gov/mystreet/2023/02/16/900-south-900-east-to-900-west/), [McClelland Trail Improvements](https://www.slc.gov/transportation/mcclelland-nsli/), and [Kensington Ave.
+- The city also has other projects near Emerson that will further help with students' access and safety to and from school: [800 East Neighborhood Byway](https://www.slc.gov/transportation/neighborhood-byways/800east/), [900 South Reconstruction](https://www.slc.gov/mystreet/2023/02/16/900-south-900-east-to-900-west/), [McClelland Trail Improvements](https://www.slc.gov/transportation/mcclelland-nsli/), and [Kensington Ave.
 Neighborhood Byway](https://www.slc.gov/transportation/neighborhood-byways/kensington/).
 These walking and biking improvements improve the neighborhood for families and the community.
 - Emerson is accessible via [UTA](https://www.rideuta.com/Fares-And-Passes/Pass-Programs/UTA-School-Pass-Programs/Salt-Lake-City-School-District) bus routes 209 and 220.

 ## Cost to Operate (building, utilities, etc.)